Key Takeaways

 What Is the Glycemic Index?

-The glycemic index (GI) is a measure of how quickly a food affects blood sugar levels.
-Foods with a low GI score have less impact on your blood sugars, causing your levels to rise slowly and steadily.
+The glycemic index (GI) measures how quickly a food affects blood sugar levels.
+Foods with a low GI value have less impact on your blood sugars, causing your levels to rise slowly and steadily.
+On the other hand, foods with high GI scores (think white bread) spike your blood sugar quickly.

 Which Foods Have a GI Score?